chesterheng/microservices-node-react/section-01.md

 - Request : someone ask for information
 - Event : someone notify information to registered client

+Depends on the use case

+- Prefer event based when there are more subscribers to be notified of an event
+- Prefer direct requests for something like service aggregation

 Notes on Sync Communication

 | Pro                              | Con                                                           |